pvt-15/pvt-15-backend/README.md

 - Uploaded images use an `objectKey` flow — the frontend sends `imageObjectKey` to `/pictures`, not a signed image URL.
 - Admin endpoints are guarded by `ADMIN-KEY` and should not be exposed in the normal frontend app.

-## Contributing

-1. Create a branch for your change.
-2. Run `./mvnw test` and make sure the build is green before opening a pull request.
-3. Open a pull request describing what changed and why.
-For larger changes, open an issue first to discuss.

 ## Related

 - Frontend: https://github.com/pvt-15/pvt-15-frontend